tushar-fs/tushar-fs/README.md

     * Enhanced the restaurant fetching API by adding a **Restaurant Booking Count field**, providing valuable insights into booking volumes, displayed on restaurant detail pages and cards.
     * Engineered the **Restaurant Details View (Full Stack)**, encompassing both UI and backend (Spring Boot) development, and integrated a feature to **View Restaurant Location on Google Maps**.

+### ⚙️ Log Processing Application (CLI)

+This command-line tool is designed to parse log files (`.txt` format) containing diverse log entries.
+Each line represents a distinct log entry, which the application categorizes and aggregates into structured JSON files, making log data more accessible and analyzable.

+It efficiently handles various log types, including:
+* **📊 APM (Application Performance Metrics) Logs:** Aggregates metrics like CPU, memory, and disk usage.
+* **🖥️ Application Logs:** Categorizes operational events such as errors, warnings, and info messages.
+* **🌐 Request Logs:** Details HTTP requests, response times, and status codes.

+The application leverages robust design patterns for extensibility and maintainability:
+* **🔗 Chain of Responsibility:** For sequential log processing by type.
+* **🎯 Strategy Pattern:** To encapsulate distinct log aggregation logic.

+**🛠️ Technologies Used:**

+* Java
+* Gradle (build system)
+* Gson (JSON serialization)

+**💡 Key Features & Design:**

+* Parses `.txt` log files and categorizes entries.
+* Aggregates data into JSON outputs for APM, Application, and Request logs.
+* Extensible architecture for future support of more log types and formats.
+* Clear command-line interface for building and execution.
 ---